SpamixOfficial/OpenClick/crabmouse/README.md

 ## Wayland

 In contrast to X11, wayland does not implement any methods to get the global cursor position - that is the responsibility of each "compositor".
-Therefore, without creating a file for every compositor, there's no way to get the cursor position reliably.
+Therefore, without creating code for every compositor, there's no way to get the cursor position reliably.
 Sorry about this inconvenience!

+## Building
+### Dependencies
+- Clang >= 9.0
+- Latest Rust
+- (Linux Only) libxcb-devel